Rytr logoRytr4.1

 Choose Rytr if you need:

-• Blog post drafting
+• Blog post ideation and drafting

 Choose Microsoft Copilot if you need:

-• Real-time research with citations
+• General research and web summarization with citations

 Switching Between Them